-The barefoot movement and its veterinary researchers have come up with a reliable way to tell whether a hoof is well-trimmed overall.
+The barefoot movement and its veterinary researchers have found a good indicator for whether a hoof is well-trimmed overall.

 Traditionally, people understood the importance of breakover to a horse's best athletic movement and to long-term soundness.
 Since the early 1900's, when cars replaced horses as the main means of transportation, this understanding got lost.
 The movement of most horses deteriorated as the "long-heeled" trim became the style in farrier schools.
-In recent decades, many horse-people have almost never seen a horse moving well.
-When I first saw my mare’s feet start to land correctly, I thought it looked "artificial"!
+In recent decades, many of us have almost never seen a horse moving well.
+When I first saw my horse’s feet start to land correctly, I thought it looked "artificial"!

 The indicator of a good trim is that when going on level ground, the front feet land heel-first.
 Just before the heel lands, you can see the foot "flip" forward as all joints in the leg go into complete extension.

-In a horse with an imbalanced foot, the toe lands first, or the foot may land flat.
+In a horse with late breakover, the toe lands first, or the foot may land flat.
 With toe-first landing, you will see a little “wiggle” in the pastern bones -- you can almost hear them go "ka-chunk" -- as the horse puts weight on the foot.

-(Note: The hind leg joints bend differently from the front leg joints, so that the hind leg lands heel-first almost irregardless of how the foot is trimmed.
+(Note: The hind leg joints bend differently from the front leg joints, so that the hind leg lands heel-first unless the foot is very badly balanced.
 When I talk about how to trim a foot to get it to land heel-first, I am talking about the front feet.
 We don't trim the hind feet this way because they don't need it, except in the unusual situation where the toe has gone long-out-in-front; in this case we can use the trim method temporarily until the toe has been backed-up closer to the coffin bone.)

 We can see the difference between heel-first and